mehtabmahir/CSCI331Group3/SQL/README.md

 ## 5. Create Views and Functions

-Finally, create the **views** and **inline table-valued functions (ITVF)** as specified (contributed by William).
+Then, we create the **views** and **inline table-valued functions (ITVFs)** to facilitate data access.
 These provide convenient read-only access to various parts of the data and demonstrate the use of the new normalized schema:

 ```sql
 -- Views for reference and source tables (simple select aliases)